The Principal Dev – Masterclass for Tech Leads

 });

-Now you can restart your application and check out the auto-generated, interactive documentation at /swagger.
+Now you can restart your application and view the auto-generated, interactive documentation at /swagger.

 System.Text.Json (STJ) vs Newtonsoft.Json (Json.NET)

-If you want to use Newtonsoft.Json instead, you need to install a separate package and explicitly opt-in.
-By default Swashbuckle.AspNetCore will assume you're using the System.Text.Json serializer and generate Schemas based on its behavior.
-If you're using Newtonsoft.Json then you'll need to install a separate Swashbuckle package, Swashbuckle.AspNetCore.Newtonsoft to explicitly opt-in.
+If you want to use Newtonsoft.Json instead, you must install a separate package and explicitly opt-in.
+By default Swashbuckle.AspNetCore will assume that you're using the System.Text.Json serializer and generate schemas based on its behavior.
+If you're using Newtonsoft.Json, then you'll need to install a separate Swashbuckle.AspNetCore package, Swashbuckle.AspNetCore.Newtonsoft to explicitly opt-in.

 Below is an example of how to do this for ASP.NET Core MVC: